Alpine tundra: Climate

 Alpine climate is the average weather (climate) for the alpine tundra.
-The climate becomes colder at high elevations—this characteristic is described by the lapse rate of air: air tends to get colder as it rises, since it expands.
+The climate becomes colder when reaching higher elevations—this characteristic is described by the lapse rate of air: air tends to get colder as it rises, since it expands.
 The dry adiabatic lapse rate is 10 °C per km (5.5 °F per 1000 ft) of elevation or altitude.
 Therefore, moving up 100 m on a mountain is roughly equivalent to moving 80 kilometers (45 miles or 0.75° of latitude) towards the pole.
 This relationship is only approximate, however, since local factors such as proximity to oceans can drastically modify the climate.

 In the alpine tundra, trees cannot tolerate the environmental conditions (usually cold temperatures, extreme snowpack, or associated lack of available moisture).
 Typical high-elevation growing seasons range from 45 to 90 days, with average summer temperatures near 10 C. Growing season temperatures frequently fall below freezing, and frost occurs throughout the growing season in many areas.
 Precipitation occurs mainly as winter snow, but soil water availability is highly variable with season, location, and topography.
 For example, snowfields commonly accumulate on the lee sides of ridges while ridgelines may remain nearly snow free due to redistribution by wind.
 Some alpine habitats may be up to 70% snow free in winter.
 High winds are common in alpine ecosystems, and can cause significant soil erosion and be physically and physiologically detrimental to plants.
 Also, wind coupled with high solar radiation can promote extremely high rates of evaporation and transpiration.